raspberrypilearning/custom-pi-desktop/en/step_3.md

 ![screenshot](images/custom-calico-cat.png)

-**Tip:** If you want to browse the included desktop images, you can find them in the **File System** under `/usr/share/rpd-wallpaper`.
+**Tip:** If you want to browse the desktop images that are included in Raspbian, you can find them in the **File System** under `/usr/share/rpd-wallpaper`.

 You could even draw your own picture.
-If you have full Raspbian installation then you could use LibreOffice Draw or Scratch.
+For example, you could use LibreOffice Draw or Scratch.

 ![screenshot](images/custom-pinta.png)